erroronline1/caro/readme.md

 On setting any of these, similar products can be selected to apply this setting to as well.
 The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [config.ini](#runtime-variables)).

 Products can be enriched with files as well, e.g. declaration of conformity or proof of biocompatibility.
-After a [defined timespan](#runtime-variables) after the last upload a reevaluation will be reminded of.
+Like vendor files an expiry date will be added and a renewal be reminded of.

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.